gchhablani/emoji-art-generator/README.md

                         line.
 Only used when mode is `text`.

 ```
-Currently, `Monospace`, `Courier`, 'AdreenaScript` and `StardustAdventure` font families are available.
+Currently, `Monospace`, `Courier`, `AdreenaScript` and `StardustAdventure` font families are available.
 You can add you own and generate new fonts by running `generate.py`.
 ### Generating New Fonts and Characters
 - In order to generate new fonts, you have to download the desired font's `.ttf` file and place it in the `generation/fonts` directory.